Insurance Best Practices for Australian Breweries

 1. General Liability Insurance: This is foundational for any brewery.
 It provides protection against common risks like injuries or damages occurring on the premises or due to business operations.

-2. Product Liability Insurance: Breweries need this to safeguard against claims resulting from the consumption of their products, such as illness or contamination issues.
+2. Product Liability Insurance: Breweries need this to protect themselves against claims resulting from the consumption of their products, such as illness or contamination issues.

 3. Property Insurance: Essential for covering the brewery’s physical assets, including brewing equipment, buildings, and inventory.
 Policies should be tailored to cover common risks in the area, such as fire or natural disasters.